Suraj-3029/Lending_Club_Case_Study/README.md

 ## General Information
 - Provide general information about your project here.
-- What is the background of your project?
+- What is the background of your project? parameters which impact loan default
-- What is the business probem that your project is trying to solve?
+- What is the business probem that your project is trying to solve? to find solution for defaulters
-- What is the dataset that is being used?
+- What is the dataset that is being used? loan.csv

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+As per the above correlation we see that customer who has derogatory public records or public record bankruptcies has a very less chance of repaying the loan amount.
+Leading them to be a defaulter, So avoiding giving loan to these applicants would decrease the risk of defaulters.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+python
+numpy

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->